GRB~250704B/EP250704a a Short Gamma-Ray Burst Powered by a Magnetar: Modelling GRB 250704B/EP250704a: Continuous energy injection into the afterglow from a millisecond magnetar

 \subsubsection{Prompt Episode}

-The photosphere, shock breakout, and cocoon scenarios predict thermal radiation during the prompt episode \citep{2006ApJ...652..482P, 2009ApJ...702.1211R, 2012ApJ...747...88N}.
-The time-integrated spectrum of the KW data for GRB~250704B/EP250704a is best described by a Band function with the following model parameters $E_{\rm p}=970\pm 100.6\,{\rm keV}$, $\alpha_{\gamma}=-1.160\pm 0.086$ and $\beta_{\gamma}=-2.28\pm 1.13$.
-The absence of thermal component during the prompt episode suggests that the GRB outflow may transport a considerable portion of the magnetic field, or that the Band function arises from reprocessed quasi-thermal emission due to kinetic \citep{2009ApJ...700L..65Z, 2015ApJ...801..103G} or magnetic dissipation processes close to the photosphere \citep{2006ApJ...652..482P, 2010ApJ...725.1137L, 2016ApJ...831..175V, 2015MNRAS.454L..31A, 2013MNRAS.428.2430L, 2011ApJ...738...77V, 2012ApJ...761L..18V}.
-Identification of non-thermal emission, along with the evolution of spectral characteristics, would support the hypothesis of a Poynting-flux-dominated outflow \citep{2009ApJ...700L..65Z, 2015ApJ...801..103G, 2014MNRAS.445.3892B}.
+Photospheric, shock-breakout, and cocoon scenarios generally predict a significant thermal component during the prompt emission phase \citep{2006ApJ...652..482P, 2009ApJ...702.1211R, 2012ApJ...747...88N}.
+The time-integrated KW spectrum of GRB~250704B/EP250704a is well described by a Band function characterized by $E_{\rm p}=970\pm100.6\,{\rm keV}$, $\alpha_{\gamma}=-1.160\pm0.086$, and $\beta_{\gamma}=-2.28\pm1.13$.

+The absence of a clear thermal component during the prompt episode suggests that the relativistic outflow may be significantly magnetized, carrying a substantial fraction of its energy in magnetic form.
+Alternatively, the observed Band spectrum may arise from reprocessed quasi-thermal emission through dissipation of kinetic \citep{2009ApJ...700L..65Z, 2015ApJ...801..103G} or magnetic energy close to the photosphere \citep{2006ApJ...652..482P, 2010ApJ...725.1137L, 2016ApJ...831..175V, 2015MNRAS.454L..31A, 2013MNRAS.428.2430L, 2011ApJ...738...77V, 2012ApJ...761L..18V}.
+The non-thermal spectral shape together with the spectral evolution therefore support a scenario involving a moderately to highly magnetized, Poynting-flux-dominated outflow \citep{2009ApJ...700L..65Z, 2015ApJ...801..103G, 2014MNRAS.445.3892B}.